nirustanite/Automation_Test/README.md

 1. Sign-up and get ApiKeyId and SecretApiKey required for signature generation.
 2. Use Ingenico's JavaServerSDK and use HostedCheckoutPayment requestto get Partial-Redirect URL.
-3. Add "https://payment." to the Partia-Redirect URL and redirect on Chrome Browser.
+3. Add "https://payment." to the Partial-Redirect URL and redirect on Chrome Browser.
 4. At hostedCheckout page, Select Ideal Payment method.
 5. Select issuer.
 6. Click on Pay button.